Wenzino/Wenzino/README.md

 <h2>Hi techies👋!
-Wen here,a software developer and tech enthusiast based in Mozambique.</h2>
+Wen here, a software developer and tech enthusiast.</h2>

 With a strong focus on mobile development, web technologies, and AI.
 I am passionate about building innovative solutions, particularly those that address real-world challenges in areas like finance, agriculture, and e-commerce.